zharmon2/react-native-forms/README.md

 ### Input

 The `<Input />` element is the main abstraction for an input field on a form.
 There are 16 different input types, each with their own behaviors and special props.
 Some props have multiple uses depending on the input type.
 See the full example [below](#large-example) or in the `example` folder to see how some of these props work.
+An input field is given a `yellow` border if the input is marked as required and contains no value and a `red` border if the input's value does not meet the validation requirements (Ex: a number input with a value of 2.3 when the step is set to 1).

 #### Inputs
 | type | description |